 Probably just started to get the hang of LA when it was time to come home.

-Paul Clarke's weblog - I live in Hythe.
+Paul Clarke's weblog - I live in A small town.
 Wed to Clare and father to two, I am a full-stack web engineer, and I do js / Node, some ruby, python, php ect ect.
 I like pubs, running, eating, home-automation + other diy jiggery-pokery, history, tree stuff, TV, squirrels, pirates, lego, + TIME TRAVEL.